NYU Wagner IDBEA Mission & Plan

 INCLUSION, DIVERSITY, BELONGING, EQUITY, AND ACCESS MISSION STATEMENT

-NYU Wagner is committed to promoting the values of inclusion, diversity, belonging, and equity (IDBE) in public service and to bringing an IDBE lens to the various domains that shape our institutional culture and help advance our mission.
+NYU Wagner is committed to promoting the values of inclusion, diversity, belonging, equity, and access (IDBEA) in public service and to bringing an IDBEA lens to the various domains that shape our institutional culture and help advance our mission.
 We know that markers of difference shape the way we see the world, the way resources are distributed, the way policies are made, the way boundaries are drawn, and the way institutions are managed.
 We value the multiple perspectives that a diverse community brings to policy discussions, and we emphasize the importance of including a wide range of opinions, perspectives, and experiences to address issues of public importance.

 Most academic institutions acknowledge that aspects of social identity—whether race or gender, religion or sexual orientation, national origin, social class, disability, or ideology—shape our experiences on an individual and institutional level.
 At NYU Wagner, we know how important issues of inclusion, diversity, belonging, and equity in what we do as students, faculty, staff, and alumni.
 This immersion ensures that as future and practicing public service leaders and researchers, we grasp how these issues both affect public policy and are shaped by them.